Glencora Ralph

-Personal
+Personal life

-Ralph was born on 8 August 1988 in Geraldton, Western Australia.
+Glencora Ralph was born on 8 August 1988 in Geraldton, Western Australia.
 She has three siblings, one of whom, Mercedes Ralph, has represented Australia on an international tour.
 She is 176 cm tall, weighs 67 kg and is right handed.
 In addition to water polo, she has also participated in competitive swimming but made the commitment to water polo because she found swimming boring.
-She has an associate degree in School Dental Therapy from the Curtin University of Technology and currently works as a dental therapist.
+She has an associate degree in School Dental Therapy from the Curtin University of Technology and works as a dental therapist.
 She took time off from competing in water polo internationally in 2007 to complete her studies.
+She now goes by the name Glencora McGhie, and has three children.

 Water polo

 Ralph took up water polo at the age of thirteen, with her first competition being the Melville Flippaball Competition.
 She has a water polo scholarship from the Western Australian Institute of Sport.
 She plays in the centre back/driver positions and prefers to wear cap number eight.
 As a young player, she would get up at 4 am to get to the pool to train.